dhilgart/TWIML_codenames/README.md

 This competition is meant to test the abilities of your bots.
 Please do not include any human interactions in your code (e.g. your bot waiting for you to pick the best of the options it generates or you just generating the codeword manually).

 Competitors should not "team-up" to gain advantage.
-Any collaboration should be made in the Slack channel <link goes here once created> where anyone else can view and participate.
+Any collaboration should be made in the [Slack channel](https://twimlai.slack.com/archives/C01CM9B3XL4) where anyone else can view and participate.

 In order to be eligible for the leaderboard, your bot will need to have played a minimum of 100 games